musheeza01/musheezacert/content/docs/installation/operator-lifecycle-manager.md

 The CPX is now ready with the original bootloader.

 #### <a id="Program-1"></a>Program 1
-To **create this program**, open makecode.adafruit.com.
-Select New Project.
-Add the program block code components as required below.
-Save the file.
-Program the CPX as listed in [Source 1](#Source-1).
+To **create this program**, open [makecode.adafruit.com.](MakeCode.adafruit.com.)
+Create the bootloader file by creating the block code program below:

 <img style={{margin: "0", clear: "right", float: "left", width: "300px"}}
             src="/images/blockcodeprogram.png"